Looking back on.. Kong King of the Apes

 I’ve been in the mood and writing about King Kong and was surprised to see a King Kong listing on Netflix a while back for a new show since I hadn’t heard anything about it but I was definitely curious and added it to my list so Netflix would remind me when it finally came out.
 And so it did to little noise and mostly went by unnoticed.
-But with a second season launching soon how is the show and is it worth the time?
+But with not only one but a second season how is the show and is it worth the time?
 Netflix has done some amazing shows but also some pretty terrible ones, at least in the kids department so what does Kong: King of the Apes get to be?

 I first tried to watch it but I quickly saw that I wasn’t the target audience and only made it about 20 minutes into the pilot which is an hour and 20 minutes or the length of old kids movies.
 Normally these pilot “movies” just take the other episodes and stitch them together lowering the “episode” count of the season like in Voltron but here we see that it’s still a 13 episode season with no episodes cut because of the length of the pilot.
 It took me until the hype of the new movie to finally check out the show again.
 I’ll be using the concept artwork for the article since they’re so beautiful yet sadly they don’t really represent the show.